-In 2016, Michael Wernick, former Clerk of the Privy Council and Secretary to the Cabinet, mandated Patrick Borbey (current President of the Public Service Commission of Canada; former Associate Deputy Minister at Canadian Heritage) and Matthew Mendelsohn (Deputy Secretary to the Cabinet, Results and Delivery) to investigate the state of bilingualism in the federal public service.
+In 2016, Michael Wernick, former Clerk of the Privy Council and Secretary to the Cabinet, mandated Patrick Borbey (former Associate Deputy Minister at Canadian Heritage) and Matthew Mendelsohn (former Deputy Secretary to the Cabinet, Results and Delivery) to investigate the state of bilingualism in the federal public service.

 As a result of the review, Patrick Borbey and Matthew Mendelsohn drafted the report The next level: Normalizing a culture of inclusive linguistic duality in the federal public service workplace.
 The report includes recommendations to help shape a public service of the future that genuinely includes both English and French, and where public servants feel empowered to use the official language of their choice.

 The creation of the Official Languages Hub®, which is housed on the Language Portal of Canada, stems from one of the report’s recommendations on leadership: